taverianov/cloudlinux-documentation/docs/solo/introduction/README.md

 |AccelerateWP|**<font color="#2c98f0">Yes</font>**|**Yes**|No|**Yes**|
 |Support 24/7|**<font color="#2c98f0">Yes</font>**|**Yes**|**Yes**|**Yes**|

+\* Only inodes limits are available.

-\* Limits are disabled by default.
+\** Limits are disabled by default.

-\** Python/Node.js/Ruby Selectors are available only for cPanel, DirectAdmin servers, and servers with custom panel with own integration.
+\*** Python/Node.js/Ruby Selectors are available only for cPanel, DirectAdmin servers, and servers with custom panel with own integration.

 ### Benefits